SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 At the first line is a number **n** - the count of the following lines.

-Each of the next n lines holds a log information in format
+Each of the next n lines holds log information in the format

 `< IP > < user > < duration >`.